-Use the controls in the Animation panel (Photoshop Extended CS5) or Timeline panel (CS6) to play the animation as you create it.
-Then use the Save For Web & Devices command to preview the animation in your web browser.
+Use the controls in the Timeline panel to play the animation as you create it.
+Then use the Save For Web command to preview the animation in your web browser.
 See Preview optimized images in a web browser.

-Save as an animated GIF using the Save For Web & Devices (Photoshop Extended CS5) or Save For Web (CS6) command.
+Save as an animated GIF using the Save For Web command.

 Save in Photoshop (PSD) format so you can do more work on the animation later.

 Adding frames is the first step in creating an animation.
-If you have an image open, the Animation panel (Photoshop Extended CS5) or Timeline panel (CS6) displays the image as the first frame in a new animation.
+If you have an image open, the Timeline panel displays the image as the first frame in a new animation.
 Each frame you add starts as a duplicate of the preceding frame.
 You then make changes to the frame using the Layers panel.

 Before you can work with a frame, you must select it as the current frame.
 The contents of the current frame appear in the document window.

-In the Animation panel (Photoshop Extended CS5) or Timeline panel (CS6), the current frame is indicated by a narrow border (inside the shaded selection highlight) around the frame thumbnail.
+In the Timeline panel, the current frame is indicated by a narrow border (inside the shaded selection highlight) around the frame thumbnail.
 Selected frames are indicated by a shaded highlight around the frame thumbnails.

 Click a frame.

-Click the Selects Next Frame button to select the next frame in the series as the current frame.
+Click the Select Next Frame button to select the next frame in the series as the current frame.

-Click the Selects Previous Frame button to select the previous frame in the series as the current frame.
+Click the Select Previous Frame button to select the previous frame in the series as the current frame.

-Click the Selects First Frame button to select the first frame in the series as the current frame.
+Click the Select First Frame button to select the first frame in the series as the current frame.